 A SHORT HISTORY OF HATTUŞA

-Even before the Hittite conquest, the Hattian settlement of Hattuş, as it was called in the local tongue, played an important role in trans-Anatolian commercial affairs, being part of the thriving Assyrian trading network that spanned from the Persian Gulf to the Black Sea coast.
+Even before the Hittite conquest, the Hattian settlement of Hattuş played an important role in trans-Anatolian commercial affairs, being part of the thriving Assyrian trading network that spanned from the Persian Gulf all the way to the Black Sea coast.

-Around 1700 BCE, the city was razed to the ground by King Anitta of Kusshara, the first Great King of the Hittites, however.
+Around 1700 BCE, however, the city was razed to the ground by King Anitta of Kusshara, first Great King of the Hittites.

 “I took possession of Hattuşa overnight, by my own power and seeded wild grasses and bushes everywhere in the city to let them grow.
 Gods curse him who henceforth becomes the King and reconstructs this city!”